 Much of the original station interior on NE 33rd has been remodeled over the last 50 years to serve the needs of the stamp club, but a recent visit turned up clues to its earlier life: The fire station kitchen in the basement is original, with a bank of lockers to hold firefighters’ food; the entry and waiting area (including fireplace, mantel and built-in inglenook bench); the captain’s office; the roof dormer, which was once the top end of a tower for drying wet fire hose.
 Mechanical systems, according to OSS President Eric Hummel, have been replaced several times since the society acquired the building in 1960.
 The original garage door for the fire engine was on the front right of the station, but a casement window from the south side was transplanted to the front and the remainder was bricked over in the early 1960s.

-The station was functional until August 1959, when fire operations for the area shifted to the new station at NE 19th and Killingsworth (more on that in a future post…it’s an interesting story), and Engine Company 34 was sent to serve the St. Johns neighborhood.
+The station was functional until August 1959, when fire operations for the area shifted to the new station at NE 19th and Killingsworth (read more about that here…it’s an interesting story), and Engine Company 34 was sent to serve the St. Johns neighborhood.
 The closure was the result of a reorganization of the Portland Fire Bureau by City Commissioner Stanley W. Earl and a $3 million bond measure passed by voters in 1957 to build seven new stations across the city.

 The Oregon Stamp Society purchased the decommissioned building in 1960 for $13,500.

 One aspect of its original siting is a coincidence worth observing: the station was sited one block north of one of Northeast Portland’s memorable conflagrations of the 1920s: the former St. Charles Catholic Church, which was located at the southeast corner of NE 33rd and Webster.
 The wooden building, constructed in 1916, was significantly damaged by fire late on the night of June 27, 1924.
-In November 1950, the parish relocated to its current site on NE 42nd (we’ve often looked for photos or memories of that original building, by the way, in case you know of someone who might have one, or a memory of what it was like).
+In November 1950, the parish relocated to its current site on NE 42nd.

 No connection between the station and the church.
 Just clues and food for thought about how much NE 33rd Avenue has changed over the years.
 Not so long ago, it was the far eastern edge of Portland’s city limits.